Amenhotep Iv Is Best Known For

 Comprehensive Overview

 The early years of Amenhotep IV's reign saw a gradual shift in religious focus.
 Initially, Aten was venerated alongside the traditional gods, with new temples dedicated to the sun disc being constructed alongside existing ones.
-However, this period of co-existence was short-lived.
+Even so, this period of co-existence was short-lived.
 Around the fifth year of his reign, Amenhotep IV took the radical step of changing his name to Akhenaten, meaning "Effective for Aten" or "Glory of Aten," signaling a complete devotion to the sun god.
 This act was followed by the closure of temples dedicated to other gods, the confiscation of their wealth, and the persecution of their priests, particularly those of Amun, whose cult was the most powerful and influential.

 Akhenaten's religious reforms were not merely a change in the object of worship; they represented a fundamental shift in Egyptian theology.
 Aten was not portrayed in anthropomorphic form, like the traditional gods, but rather as the sun disc, radiating life-giving rays that sustained all creation.
 Akhenaten presented himself as the sole intermediary between Aten and the Egyptian people, effectively cutting off the traditional priesthood and consolidating religious authority in his own hands.
 This concept of a single, universal god, accessible only through the pharaoh, was a revolutionary departure from the polytheistic traditions that had defined Egyptian religion for centuries.